The View from Halfway Down

-"The View from Halfway Down" is the fifteenth episode of the sixth season of the American animated television series BoJack Horseman, and the 75th and penultimate episode of the series overall.
-Written by Alison Tafel and directed by Amy Winfrey, the episode was released on Netflix on January 31, 2020, alongside the second half of the sixth and final season.
-Guest stars in this episode include Stanley Tucci, Kristen Schaal, Wendie Malick, Lin-Manuel Miranda, Brandon T. Jackson, and Zach Braff.
+"The View from Halfway Down" is the fifteenth episode of the sixth and final season of the American animated television series BoJack Horseman, and the 75th and penultimate episode of the series overall.
+Written by Alison Tafel and directed by Amy Winfrey, the episode was released on Netflix on January 31, 2020, alongside the other episodes of the sixth season's second half.
+Guest stars include Stanley Tucci, Kristen Schaal, Wendie Malick, Lin-Manuel Miranda, Brandon T. Jackson, and Zach Braff.

-In the episode, BoJack Horseman (Will Arnett) attends a dinner party and talent show hosted by his late mother Beatrice (Malick) and attended by various other characters that have died during the series, including his former Horsin' Around co-star Sarah Lynn (Schaal), his best friend Herb Kazzaz (Tucci), and a combination of his father Butterscotch and his childhood role-model Secretariat (also voiced by Arnett).
-Part-way into the episode, BoJack realizes that he is trapped in a dying nightmare, with his body lying face-down in his old swimming-pool.
+In the episode, BoJack Horseman (Will Arnett) attends a dinner party and talent show hosted by his late mother Beatrice (Malick) and attended by various other characters that have died during the series, including his former Horsin' Around co-star Sarah Lynn (Schaal), his best friend Herb Kazzaz (Tucci), and a combination of his father Butterscotch and his childhood role-model Secretariat (Arnett).
+Partway into the episode, BoJack realizes that he is trapped in a dying nightmare as his real self drowns in his swimming pool.

-"The View from Halfway Down" was widely acclaimed by television critics, who praised its ambitious concept, dark and serious tone, and function as the culmination of the title-character's story.
-The episode received a Primetime Emmy Award nomination for Outstanding Animated Program.
+"The View from Halfway Down" received widespread acclaim, with praise for its ambitious concept, dark and serious tone, and function as the culmination of the title character's story.
+It was nominated for the Primetime Emmy Award for Outstanding Animated Program.

 Plot

-A young Beatrice Horseman (Wendie Malick) welcomes her son BoJack (Will Arnett) and a child-aged Sarah Lynn (Kristen Schaal) to a dinner party.
-Also in attendance are Herb Kazzaz (Stanley Tucci), Crackerjack Sugarman (Lin-Manuel Miranda), Corduroy Jackson-Jackson (Brandon T. Jackson), and Zach Braff (as himself), all of whom are dead.
-(Note: The deaths of the dinner party guests had been established earlier in the series:
+A young Beatrice Horseman welcomes her son BoJack and a child-aged Sarah Lynn to a dinner party attended by Herb Kazzaz, Crackerjack Sugarman, Corduroy Jackson-Jackson, and Zach Braff, all of whom had died earlier in the series.
+(Note: Throughout the series: